Optimal Tacks in the SailTimer app with the Wind Instrument

 If you have ever noticed how the wind seems to calm as soon as you head downwind (even though your boat may still be going fast), this is easiy to see on the graph.
 As the Apparent Wind Speed drops when you move with the wind, the blue line on the graph drops.
 But the wind hasn’t actually slowed down, so True Wind Speed remains at the same level.

 You can easily share this record of your day’s sailing experiences from the app, by clicking Email in the upper right.
 You can even email it to yourself.

 Polar plots are an advanced feature that we are now making easily accessible to all sailors.
-As you can see in the table above, the polar data stores your boat speed for different wind angles and wind speeds.
+As you can see in the table below, the polar data stores your boat speed for different wind angles and wind speeds.
 When the SailTimer app knows the boat speeds for your unique vessel, it can provide better results for your optimal tacks and Tacking Time to Destination (TTD ®).